-The Group is strongly committed to maintaining an ethical workplace and to complying with its legal and ethical responsibilities.
-The Group has a number of policies relating to workplace responsibilities, behaviours and compliance that apply to and must be observed by Group staff.
+The Group is strongly committed to maintaining an ethical workplace, as well as complying with its legal and ethical responsibilities.
+The Group has various policies, standards and processes relating to workplace responsibilities, behaviours and compliance that apply to, and must be observed by, Group employees.